ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_autoassess_stratosphere.rst

 Results from ``u-bc179`` have been obtained by running the native Autoassess/stratosphere on ``.pp`` data from the UKESM` ``u-bc179`` suite and are listed here to confirm the compliance between the ported Autoassess metric in ESMValTool and the original native metric.

+(*) Note that for ESMValTool results for Polar and Easterly jets ``AERmonZ`` data was used to compare with native Autoassess since for those metrics very low air pressures are needed (order 5 Pa);
+standard CMOR Amon is gridded on ``plev17`` that is lowest at 100 Pa.

 .. figure:: /recipes/figures/autoassess_stratosphere/metrics.png